• Skip to primary navigation

 A hand holds a small pile of pieces of red paper torn up.

-The reason why we love tearing paper (hint: bilateral coordination)
+The magic behind torn paper apples (hint: bilateral coordination)

 Bilateral coordination is often a term used in occupational therapy, but it’s a skill people of all ages use daily in nearly every place where they are.